Death of Abdul Wali

-The judge told Passaro that he was very lucky there was no autopsy report or else he likely would've been charged with murder.
+The judge told Passaro that he was lucky there was no autopsy report or else he likely would have been charged with murder.
 In 2010, Passaro's sentence was reduced to 6 years and 8 months.
 An appellate court ruled that the judge had failed to fully explain his reasoning for exceeding the guidelines.
 Passaro was released from prison on January 26, 2011.

 During Passaro's trial, his ex-wife, Kerry, said he physically and emotionally abused her during their marriage.
-She later told a reporter that she wasn't surprised by what Passaro had done.
+She later told a reporter that she was not surprised by what Passaro had done.
 He is the first and only person connected with the CIA to have been convicted in a post-September 11 abuse case.
 Passaro was also the first American charged under the U.S. Patriot Act, which extended the jurisdiction of U.S. federal courts to include certain violations of the law committed by military contractors overseas.

 During his sentencing hearing, Passaro expressed regret over Wali's death.
 "He is a human being," he said.
 "I failed him.
 If I could go back and change things, it would have never happened.
 I wish I had never gone in to talk to him."

 However, Passaro later said he thought his prosecution was political, telling Retro Report "I believe 100% that Abu Ghraib, when it kicked off and finally came to public's awareness, that they had to show they were going to hold the CIA accountable, so they had me."
-He said he did not regret what he did and wouldn't have done anything different.
+He said he did not regret what he did and would not have done anything different.

 Wali's story in part was told on National Public Radio by Hyder Akbar for a 2003 show on the program This American Life.
 Akbar had escorted Wali to the US forces as a sign of protection and good will; Hyder Akbar's father Said Fazal Akbar was then Governor of Kunar Province where the incidents happened.
 Said Akbar has stated that Wali's death became a tool for insurgency recruiting and "created a huge setback for Afghanistan's national reconciliation efforts."